New Formal Methods for Reading Model Internals From Weights

 What

-Two research groups are independently developing methods to extract behavioral properties of neural networks directly from their weights — without running the model on inputs.
+Two research programs are independently pursuing methods to read behavioral properties of neural networks directly from their weights, without running the model on inputs.

 Why it matters